syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 # Styling in Xamarin.Forms Chat (SfChat)

-The SfPopupLayout applies style to its elements by using the ResourceDictionary key and values.
+The SfChat applies style to its elements by using the ResourceDictionary key and values.

 ## Default values of our keys